 Ministerial nurse practitioner scholarships

-Applications for Round Two Ministerial Nurse Practitioner Scholarships are now closed.
-Applications for the 2018 Round One Ministerial Nurse Practitioner Scholarships will open during February 2018.
+Applications for the 2018 Round Two Ministerial Nurse Practitioner Scholarships are now open.
+Applications close 4 November 2018.

 About the scholarships